Devils and Realist: Main characters

-The protagonist and the reincarnation/descendant of King Solomon (though he seems to have no recollection of his past life), William is the orphaned son of a British noble family that's older than the British royal family and takes great pride of his family's lineage.
-Highly intelligent, William has been the top of his class three years running at Stradford and is also a fifth-year prefect.
+The protagonist and the reincarnation/descendant of King Baldr Ein is the orphaned son of a Japanese noble family that's older than the Japanese royal family and takes great pride of his family's lineage.
+Highly intelligent, Ein has been the top of his class three years running at Schwarzchild and is also a fifth-year prefect.
 Despite his family's bankruptcy, he maintains lofty dreams of high-class society for his future, though he constantly worries about how to pay for his school fees with his considerable financial situation.

-William considers himself a realist and does not believe in demons or angels, but gradually become more accepting as he starts getting involved with the supernatural, though he strongly wishes to stay out of it.
-As Solomon's reincarnation, he retains an ability to negate the demonic powers of the 72 pillars demons.
-As the closest descendant of Solomon, he's also the one who holds Solomon's soul and is the "Elector", the human with the ability to choose the next temporary emperor of Hell while Lucifer rests.
+He considers himself a realist at first.